 Contract Template

-Stop losing money on Hoa Management Consultant projects.
+Stop losing money on HOA Management Consultant projects.

+Send your first 3 contracts for free.
 One unrecorded board meeting or an undefined vendor dispute can drain your monthly profit in hours.
 Without a hard boundary on your advisory role, you risk becoming an unpaid 24/7 property manager for a volunteer board that forgets what they hired you for.

 Board Turnover Drift